Alphonseaaron/Jeff-Roofing-and-interiors/replit.md

 - Updated form inputs with dark background and proper focus states
 - Applied theme consistently across Navigation, Hero, Services, Footer, and ContactForm components
 - Ensured mobile responsiveness throughout the new design system

+### Complete Website Restructuring (January 2025)
+- Removed all existing images and implemented only uploaded construction project images
+- Created full-screen hero section with uploaded background image and black overlay
+- Redesigned Portfolio gallery with clean 16:9 grid layout using only uploaded images
+- Updated all section titles to use Starlink-style uppercase messaging
+- Removed testimonials section for cleaner, more minimalist design
+- Applied consistent Starlink color scheme across all components (#3399FF, #000000, #111111, #A1A1A1)
+- Transformed navigation, services, why choose, contact form, and footer to match Starlink aesthetic
+- Implemented flat styling with no borders, shadows, or decorative elements